WildPetScience/Specification/PLAN.md

 In contrast, here the project is broken down into implementation modules, separated by the team member primarily responsible.

+All estimated times given here include the writing of tests to be run by our Travis CI continuous integration system, as well as carrying out suitability and integration testing.

 ## Antoanela

 ## Bruce
+**Config Interface and System Image Creation**

+This part of the project has been estimated to take between 20 and 25 hours.

+### Web Serving
+As detailed in the specification, users need to be able to perform some basic setup tasks when the system is first used, as well as potentially reconfiguring the system.
+The primary goal of Bruce's work on the project is to implement a web application written using the (Grails/SparkJava) framework to serve a site on the user's local network.
+This site will be a single page with a small number of controls on it.
+On the configuration site, AJAX requests will provide a convenient way of relaying configuration information back to the Java application.

+### Zone Marking
+The most technically challenging aspect of the configuration interface will be the creation of a facility for marking zones on an image of the cage.
+To do this, an HTML canvas element will be used, and a custom module developed in Javascript to allow drawing of zones.

+### Other Configuration
+The other elements of configuration (start / stop and code generation) can be implemented relatively easily by AJAX calls to web framework endpoints.

+### System Image Creation
+Towards the end of the project, Bruce's work will involve investigating techniques for creating a burnable Raspberry Pi SD card image.
+This will involve creating a method of including the app in a minimal Linux image, then writing build scripts to automate the process.

+A potentially promising approach to this task that has been investigated briefly is using a base Arch Linux system together with Docker to run the application in a more platform-independent way.
+However, depending on how the development of the project progresses, certain approaches may become more or less viable.

 ## Nick